r-apostol-9618/iSeat/README.md

 In fact if the parent were to move away from the car the bluetooth signal would drop and at this point the app will verify through the last message received from the arduino, the presence of the child and if so it would start the alarm systems and send the emergency message.

 <img src="iSeat3.jpg" width="300" />

+### Fun fact

+I would like to thanks here my math teacher of my high school who was amazed by this project and asked me to partecipate with her robotic's team at the **Maker Faire Rome 2018** edition

 ### :books: Technologies I used
 - Bluetooth adapter